HireDale/daleydose/window-home.md

 ## **INFORMATION SIDEBAR**
 ---
+The **Information Sidebar** is located at the left of the screen.

-The **Information Sidebar** displays details about the patient, the prescribing doctor, and the current prescription.
+It displays details about the patient, the prescribing doctor, and the current prescription.
+You cannot add medications to the current prescription while these fields are empty.

 ![Daily Dose Information Sidebar](/assets/images/daley-dose-home-window-section-3.png)